scottnonnenberg/blog/pages/posts/2015-10-09-contract-teaching.md

 SSA also asked me to address a wider audience to help build awareness about Node.js.
 One team had decided to pilot a project with it, perhaps other groups might also be interested?

 With this hour-long talk, my goal was to speak in a language that my audience understood.
-Happily, I’ve long been able to bridge the gap between the business and technical side.
+Happily, I've long been able to bridge the gap between the business and technical side.
 At Microsoft I was a Program Manager, doing this very thing.
-It’s one of the reasons my contracts generally go well: successful communication.
+It's one of the reasons my contracts generally go well: successful communication.

 In this case, my audience was high-level technology leaders.
 I started from the beginning - what are the actual components that make up Node.js, why is it special, and what is the value can it provide to an organization.
 Demos are always crowd-pleasers, so I did a quick live-code to show off asynchronous vs synchronous code, then the minimal code required to build an API producing data from a database.

 This lead to a healthy Q&A session.
 I noticed a clear trend in the questions I got from people who were encountering Node.js for the first time.
 They were looking for direct replacements for current tools.
-I’d get questions like "How do I do distributed transactions?" or “How do I connect it to an enterprise configuration server?”
+I'd get questions like "How do I do distributed transactions?" or "How do I connect it to an enterprise configuration server?"
 My goal with these questions was to break it down, get down to the specific scenario.
 Distributed transactions help you solve a set of problems.
-But what’s actual problem?
+But what's actual problem?
 Transactional database updates then hit another service on success only?
-That’s just basic asynchronous Node.js code and support for database transactions.
+That's just basic asynchronous Node.js code and support for database transactions.
 No fancy library required.

 ## ![SSA parking lot](https://static.sinap.ps/blog/2015/10_oct/ssa/ssa-parking-lot.jpg)

 ## The result?

-Let’s start with some quotes from their developers:
+Let's start with some quotes from their developers:

-> "That’s the best training I’ve ever been to"
+> "That's the best training I've ever been to"

->“I realized how much we didn’t know”
+>"I realized how much we didn't know"

 I was brought in to help prepare them for a new project just starting up.
 That project still has aggressive goals and deadlines, and they still have a lot to learn.
 You can only learn so much in three weeks.
 But they know now what they should know, have materials to help them learn it, and have a new confidence that was missing before I arrived.